nhrap-hazus/export/batchExportREADME.md

 For information about the fields, values and units found in exported Hazus results data, please refer to the guide sheets in the data-dictionaries
 folder: "EQDataDictionary", "TSDataDictionary", "FLDataDictionary", and "HUDataDictionary". https://github.com/nhrap-hazus/export/tree/master/data-dictionaries

-**Hazus HPR Version Support:**
+**Hazus Version Support:**

 * The batchExport script has been tested on HPR created by Hazus 3.1 and up.
-* Hazus 3.0 created HPR and lower will likely fail.
+  * Hazus 3.0 created HPR and lower will likely fail and are not supported.
+The script will skip over them.
   * For HPR versions lower than 3.1 it's recommended to use Hazus 4.2.3 or Hazus 5.0 to recreate the HPR.
     * There was a large restructing of Hazus in 3.0 and the datum change probably happened in 3.1.

-There is a script (batchHPRComment.py) in python_env that can be used to look in a directory and subdirectory for HPR files and read out what version of Hazus they were created by.
+* There is a script (batchHPRComment.py) in python_env that can be used to look in a directory and subdirectory for HPR files and read out what version of Hazus they were created by.
 It will also notify if the HPR is not a valid zipfile and would thus fail to be run in the batchExport script.

+**Hazard Support:**
+* EQ, FL, HU, TS single hazard are supported
+* EQ AAL is not fully supported
+* Multi-Hazard is not fully supported
+* User Defined Inventory is not supported

 **Hazus Loss Library (HLL) Metadata:**